-50 Amsterdam Based Startups You Should Get To Know
+50 of the Hottest Amsterdam Startups You Should Know

-Amsterdam is the Netherlands’ capital, and their most populated city.
-As a startup hub, the city experiences an international mix, and due to its transient nature it experiences continual reinvention which is great for startups wanting to experiment with new ideas, and scrap ideas that don’t work with less fear or guilt.
+Amsterdam is the Netherlands’ capital, and the most populated city.
+As a startup hub, the city boasts multiple universities and an influx of international high skilled tech-workers.
+Due to its transient nature it experiences continual reinvention which is great for startups wanting to experiment with new ideas, and scrap ideas that don’t work with less fear or guilt.

 Here are 50 new, emerging, and established startups headquartered in Amsterdam that we think you should get to know.

 Dyme (one of our favorite Amsterdam startups) uses smart and innovative technologies to help its users understand their personal finances and inform them about potential financial opportunities.
 By connecting to a users’ bank account, Dyme gives a clear overview of fixed costs and offers a one-click cancellation and switching of subscriptions.

 The application is leveraging changing regulations (PSD2) to connect to its’ users bank account and recently received a prestigious license to operate from the Dutch Central Bank.
 This will enable the company to connect to any bank in Europe.